bramses/bramses-highly-opinionated-vault-2023/README.md

 ## Version Control Systems

 *Version Control Systems* like Git and SVN are specialized programs that track in history what happened to a particular file.
-For example, click this link to see a secret sentence that used to live right here: -> [I BROKE THE DAM](https://www.youtube.com/watch?v=3aX8ZdgNVRY&ab_channel=SouthParkClips). <-
+For example, click this link to see a secret sentence that used to live right here:

 These changes are particularly useful to software engineering teams who need to trace the history of a working block of code.
 For our case in BHOV-2023, Git is mainly used for two things: file versioning and light publishing capability.